Red Sea Global awards contract for employee accommodation at Turtle Bay

 In addition to manufacturing off-site, RSG uses eco-friendly, sustainable ‘green’ concrete on-site in order to minimize emissions throughout the construction process.

-“These apartment buildings will combine an eco-friendly design with a high-quality finish, supporting The Red Sea Project’s ambition to become a premier tourist destination, which will have a net-conservation benefit on the natural environment,” said Eng.
+“These apartment buildings will combine an eco-friendly design with a high-quality finish, supporting The Red Sea Global's ambition to become a premier tourist destination, which will have a net-conservation benefit on the natural environment,” said Eng.
 Osama AlAfaleq, Chairman of AlKifah Contracting Company.

 “With the destination set to begin welcoming guests in less than two years, the efficient delivery of these units is key to guaranteeing that comfortable homes are available to the employees needed to operate the destination.
 Our approach to using off-site manufacturing will ensure we meet the tight timelines ahead of us.”